The decay contribution to the parity-odd fragmentation functions: Observables

-As mentioned above, $\tilde D_{1L} (z)$ is responsible for generating longitudinally polarized hadron from an unpolarized parton.
+As mentioned above, $D_{1L}^{\rm PV} (z)$ is responsible for generating longitudinally polarized hadrons from unpolarized partons.
 Therefore, we expect that there will be a signal of spontaneous longitudinal polarization for the $\Lambda$-hyperons produced in unpolarized high-energy collisions.
-Although such a signal is cleaner in $pp$ collisions, we still use $e^+e^-$ annihilation as an example to demonstrate this effect.
-The extension to $pp$ collisions is straightforward.
+The produced $\Lambda$-hyperons can further decay into the $p+\pi^-$ pair through the weak interaction.
+The polarization of the proton is usually averaged over since it is extremely difficult to measure with current experimental instruments.
+Eventually, the angular distribution of the final state proton follows the $dN/d\Omega \propto 1 + \alpha {\cal P}_L \cos \theta^*$ in the $\Lambda$-rest frame.
+Here, ${\cal P}_L$ is the polarization of $\Lambda$, $\alpha$ is a constant, and $\theta^*$ is the polar angle of the proton momentum in the $\Lambda$-rest frame.
+Therefore, the $\Lambda$ polarization, ${\cal P}_L$ can be easily measured by extracting $\langle \cos\theta^* \rangle$ through its self-analyzing decay.

 Quarks produced in $e^+e^-$ annihilation can acquire longitudinal polarization through the $Z^0$-boson exchange diagram and the interference term.
 The quark longitudinal polarization is significant at the $Z^0$-pole and it is negligible at relatively low energy.
-Eventually, this longitudinal polarization of quark can be inherited by the fragmented hadron through $G_{1L}$ and becomes the background of our study.
+Eventually, this longitudinal polarization of quark can be inherited by the fragmented hadron through $G_{1L}$ which is a P-even fragmentation function and becomes the background of our study.
+The second part of contribution comes from P-odd fragmentation functions.
+At this point, we take a brief detour to the $pp$ collisions.
+In $pp$ collisions, the partonic collisions are dominated by the strong interaction.
+The fragmenting hadron is not polarized.
+Therefore, the unpolarized $pp$ collisions provide a better platform to probe the P-odd fragmentation functions.
+However, in this work, we still utilize the $e^+e^-$ annihilation process as an example to demonstrate this effect.
+Particularly, the ratio between these two terms in Eq.~(\ref{eq:polarization}) offers information on the magnitude of P-odd effects.
 The final contribution to the longitudinal polarization of $\Lambda$ in $e^+e^-$ annihilation reads